warren-bank/mirror-XMail-mail-server/docs/Readme.txt

         The string "+X-Deliver-To,To,Cc" is the default if nothing is specified.

+    [SMTP-MaxErrors]
+        Set the maximum number of errors allowed in a single SMTP session.
+        When the maximum number of allowed errors is exceeded, the connection will be automatically dropped.
+If such variable is not set, or it is set to zero, the maximum number of errors will be unlimited.

     [SmtpMsgIPBanSpammers]
         Used to set the message that is sent to the SMTP client when the